 One of my favourite Cathedrals in England is definitely Ely Cathedral in Cambridgeshire.
 I have visited this Cathedral a couple of times now and every time I have been amazed at the beauty and architecture of this Cathedral.
+Ely is only a 25 minute drive from my parents house so it is one of the first places my mother takes any visitors from South-Africa.
 The Cathedral is filled with many different architectural styles, all blending together to make a striking whole.
-History abounds around every corner, and the beauty created by artists in wood, stone and glass is everywhere.
+History abounds around every corner, and the beauty created by artists in wood, stone and glass is seen everywhere.

 The city of Ely may be small in comparison to other cities but its Cathedral is a magnificent structure with a history dating back over 1300 years.
-Despite its remoteness, Ely has an association with well known Kings & Saints who have shaped our history.
+Despite its remoteness, Ely has an association with well known Kings & Saints who have shaped the history of England.

-The plan of the building is cruciform or cross-shaped, with an additional transept at the western end.
-This huge building has massive oil warmers to keep the Cathedral heated during winter.
+The plan of the building is cross-shapedand has massive oil warmers to keep the Cathedral heated during winter.
 But because the Cathedral is so huge it was only slightly warmer than outside and we kept our gloves and jackets on while exploring.

 At certain times of the day there are free tours of the Cathedral that is a must if you want to learn a lot about its rich history and architecture.